 The benefits of CBD oil

-CBD oil is also called “cannabidiol oil.”
-It is extracted from hemp (Cannabis sativa), a plant native to Central Asia, and is not psychoactive, unlike recreational cannabis.
+CBD oil is also called ‘cannabidiol oil’.
+It is extracted from hemp (Cannabis sativa), a plant native to Central Asia, and it is not psychoactive, unlike recreational cannabis.

-Different parts are used to obtain this precious vegetable oil.
-Seeds, stems, leaves, and even flowers can be harvested and then pressed.
+Different parts are used to obtain this precious plant oil.
+The seeds, stems, leaves and even the flowers can be harvested and then pressed.

-This results in CBD extract which is then diluted in a vegetable carrier oil.
+This produces CBD extract which is then diluted in a carrier plant oil.
 It is most often olive oil or hemp oil.

-Cannabidiol oil is characterized by a vegetal and herbaceous scent.
-It is used both in cooking and for skin and hair care.
+Cannabidiol oil is characterized by a vegetal, herbaceous aroma.
+It can be used both in cooking and for skin and hair care.
 It is also consumed as a dietary supplement, either pure or in capsules.

-Hemp is mainly cultivated for its seeds called “hempseeds.”
-Very nutritious, they are a source of plant-based proteins, fibers, vitamins, minerals, and trace elements.
+Hemp is mainly cultivated for its seeds called ‘hempseed’.
+Very nutritious, they are sources of plant proteins, fiber, vitamins, minerals and trace elements.
 They also contain essential fatty acids (omega-3-6-9).
-But other parts of the plant are also interesting.
+But the other parts of the plant are also valuable.

-CBD oil might also help reduce inflammation, prevent certain cancers and cardiovascular diseases.
+CBD oil could also help reduce inflammation and prevent certain cancers and cardiovascular diseases.
 Studies are underway to confirm these benefits.

 How to choose your CBD oil?